FAQs

 During the second onboarding session, instructors practice completing specific cycles with the Portal.
 After instructors practice with Cycle 1, what is the rationale for practicing Cycle 9 instead of Cycle 10?

-Cycle 9 allows instructors to practice the tasks with more complexity and rigor before the introduction of the Rhyming task as well as the merger of the Slow and Fast games in Cycle 10.
+Cycle 9 allows instructors to practice the tasks with more complexity and rigor before the introduction of the Rhyming task as well as the merger of the Slow and Fast Games in Cycle 10.